 Uber faces UK tax challenge

-LONDON, Oct 11 (Reuters) - Uber Technologies Inc UBER.N says the UK is seeking to classify the company as a transportation provider, potentially opening it up to new tax charges that could hamper its business, according to UK accounts filings in recent days.
+LONDON, Oct 11 (Reuters) - Uber Technologies Inc UBER.N says the UK is seeking to classify the company as a transportation provider, potentially opening it up to new tax charges that could weigh heavily on its business, according to UK accounts filings in recent days.

+It is the latest headache for the U.S. ride-hailing company, which is also facing regulatory problems in London, one of its largest markets.

-The U.S. ride-sharing company says its could face 20% VAT on gross booking fees - the amount passengers pay -- or on its service fees charged to drivers.
+Uber says it could be charged 20% VAT on gross booking fees - the amount passengers pay -- or on service fees charged to drivers, typically about 20-30 percent of the fare.

+The tax could eat into Uber's margins or force it to increase fares, making it less competitive against rivals, who have previously complained about Uber's non-payment of VAT .

+Uber said the charges could apply "both retroactively and prospectively", risking a back tax claim that could run to hundreds of millions of pounds.

 ((tom.bergin@thomsonreuters.com; +44 207 542 1029; Reuters Messaging: tom.bergin.thomsonreuters.com@reuters.net))